Notava1ble/Mod_Updater/README.md

 # Minecraft Mod Updater

-A Command Line Tool to automatically update all minecraft mods in a folder, using the modrinth api
+A Command Line Tool to automatically update all minecraft mods in a folder, using the Modrinth API.

 ## Requirements